by Freddy Tran Nager, Founder Of Atomic Tango + Guy With A Hang-Up About Phone Calls…

 - No more trying to end a rambling call in a polite yet immediate way.

 - And no more timing my calls to suit someone else’s schedule or mood.

-So given these developments, you’d think phone calls would be relegated to the communications attic, stored just in front of handwritten letters, and dusted off only for special occasions, good friends, or urgent situations.
+So you’d think phone calls would be relegated to the communications attic, stored just in front of handwritten letters, and dusted off only for special occasions, good friends, or urgent situations.

-Yet phone calls persist (speaking of the Walking Dead…).
+Yet phone calls persist.
 And ironically, they’re pushed hardest by those selling new technologies.

 Hey, 21st Century Exec, Wanna Go Analog With Me?

 I’m referring to those ubiquitous and bewildering requests in sales emails: “Do you have 10 minutes for a phone chat about our business solution?”
 Sometimes it’s not just a request, it’s an order: “Schedule a conversation today!”